jhonsen/dj.github.io/_posts/2019-04-22-Produce2Recipe.md

 ![Fig3]({{site.url}}/images/Project4_keywords.png)

-**Designing the product with an end-user perspective**.
+**Designing a product with an end-user perspective**.
 Having to choose 20 categories of recipes may be too much of a hassle.
 So, I wanted to simplify my recipe selection with fewer categories.
 I reduced the 20 topics down to (only) 5, by grouping similar themes together.
 For instance, *cakes* (Topic-4), *ice cream* (Topic-5), and other related sweets (Topic-8, -10, and -20) could be combined into one major group called *dessert*.
 The final 5 categories are *main dish*, *side dish*, *salad*, *dessert*, and *condiments*.

 **Building a Flask app for my phone**.
 I created a Flask app that was accessed locally (*public version coming soon*).
 To run the app on my cellphone, I needed to take 3 photos, and email them to produce2recipe@yahoo.com.
 To get the result of image classification and matched recipes, I tunneled into this app (running on my local machine) with `ngrok` and my phone browser (see below for explanation of how I created a workflow to live-demo this phone app).